jabadiagm/MSXgoauld_tn20k/README.md

 ![Slot map](/pics/mapa_slots3.png)

-Mapper slot can be moved to slots 1, 2, or 3 using config menu.
+Mapper, MegaRAM slots can be moved to slots 1, 2, or 3 using config menu.

 ## Update from previous hardware
 * Replace U1, U2 -> 74HC373, U5 -> 74HC245